 McKinley Health Center 1109 South Lincoln Avenue Urbana, Illinois 61801

-- Blue Coat Information Survey (Please submit by June 17)
+- Blue Coat Questionnaire (Due by June 19)

 - Register for Classes (as soon as possible)

-- Illinois SAVMA Membership and Supply List (Available in April)
+- Illinois SAVMA Membership and Supply List (link coming soon)

 Mailing address for all admissions correspondence including proof of rabies vaccine and updated transcripts (does not include McKinley Health Center student medical forms):

 College of Veterinary Medicine Office of Academic and Student Affairs